-“The coding portion of a gene is known as exons while the non-coding DNA sequences of it are known as introns.”
+“The coding portion of a gene is known as exons while the non-coding DNA sequences are known as introns.”

 Genes are known to us so far, after all this blog is about DNA, genes, chromosomes, and all those things.
-IF you don’t know!
-Go and search in the search box what you want to read.
+If you don’t know!
+Go and search in the search box for what you want to read.

 Technically speaking, a gene is a polynucleotide chain of DNA that makes a protein via mRNA.
 Or

 It’s a functional part of the genome.

 The gene is made up of three different types of sequences: promoter region, introns and exons.
 Each one has a different function to perform.

 The promoters are leading nucleotides that help a gene to form a protein like a signal entry gate that allows various enzymes to take part in the protein formation.
 Exons encode amino acids and introns regulated gene expression.

 Each DNA sequencing has a specific triplet code known as genetic code that makes an amino acid.
 To know more about exons and introns we should first learn how the entire mechanism works briefly.

 The DNA is copied in replication and forms mRNA during transcription by taking the help of polymerase.

 Then it leaves the nucleus and forms protein at the ribosome using the help of tRNA and rRNA.
 In the final step of translation, the chain of amino acids is formed.
 Now let us understand what the exons and introns are!